gsistelos/webserv/README.md

 ## Server Core
 The networking part of a web server that handles TCP connections and performs tasks such as listening for incoming requests and sending back responses.
 It is responsible for the low-level networking tasks of the web server, such as creating and managing sockets, handling input and output streams, and managing the flow of data between the server and clients.

-Before writing your webserver, I would recommend reading [this](https://medium.com/from-the-scratch/http-server-what-do-you-need-to-know-to-build-a-simple-http-server-from-scratch-d1ef8945e4fa) awesome guide on building simple TCP client/server in C as it will help you get a good understanding of how TCP works in C/C++. also you would need to understand I/O multiplixing, [this](https://www.youtube.com/watch?v=Y6pFtgRdUts&ab_channel=JacobSorber) video will help you grasp the main idea of select().
+Before writing your webserver, I would recommend reading [this](https://medium.com/from-the-scratch/http-server-what-do-you-need-to-know-to-build-a-simple-http-server-from-scratch-d1ef8945e4fa) awesome guide on building simple TCP client/server in C as it will help you get a good understanding of how TCP works in C/C++.

 The I/O Multiplexing process in our web server is summarized in the flowchart below.
 (CGI is not included in the flowchart but may be added in the future)
 <br>